YouTube Statistics Every Marketer Should Know

 These stats speak directly to marketers and business leaders evaluating YouTube as a marketing channel.

-62% of businesses use YouTube as a channel to post video content.
-It's the most popular video platform for business — Buffer State of Social Media.
-If your competitors are there and you're not, you're ceding ground.
+62% of businesses use YouTube as a channel to post video content (Buffer State of Social Media).
+It's the most popular video platform for business.

-Marketers rank YouTube as the #1 platform for ROI on video content.
-Above TikTok, Instagram Reels, and LinkedIn Video — HubSpot State of Marketing Report.
+Marketers consistently rank YouTube as the #1 platform for ROI on video content (HubSpot State of Marketing).
 The combination of search discoverability, long watch sessions, and intent-rich audiences drives superior returns.

-88% of marketers say YouTube will be part of their 2026 strategy.
-That's the highest platform intent figure in HubSpot's survey — HubSpot.
+88% of marketers plan to use YouTube in 2026 (HubSpot) — the highest platform intent figure in HubSpot's survey.
 The consensus is clear: YouTube is non-negotiable for video marketing.

-YouTube product reviews influence 90% of shoppers' decisions more than any other source.
-That trust factor makes YouTube the most powerful platform for bottom-of-funnel content — Think with Google.
-If you sell a physical or digital product, you need YouTube reviews — either your own or from creators.
+YouTube product reviews influence purchase decisions more than any other source (Think with Google).
+That trust factor makes YouTube the most powerful platform for bottom-of-funnel content.

-Brands that post at least one YouTube video per week see 3.5x faster subscriber growth.
-Consistency compounds on YouTube more than any other platform — Tubular Labs.
-Use a social media scheduler to maintain a consistent cadence without burning out your team.
+Brands that post at least one YouTube video per week see substantially faster subscriber growth.
+Consistency compounds on YouTube more than any other platform.
+Use a social media scheduler (compare the top options in our best YouTube scheduler guide) alongside a YouTube content calendar template to maintain a consistent cadence without burning out your team.

 Ready to make YouTube part of your multi-platform strategy?
 PostEverywhere schedules YouTube Shorts and long-form uploads alongside your Instagram, LinkedIn, Facebook, and TikTok content.
 One calendar.
 Every platform.
 Try it free →